- Online: February, July

 AQF level 7 bachelor degree in a relevant health, health science, medicine, medical science, or veterinary science discipline; with a minimum GPA of 5.0 in the final year; or equivalent

 Combine your passions for research and healthcare in the tropics.
-Study two core subjects, plus tailor your course to suit your interests and choose four electives from JCU’s wide range of research-based subjects.
-Options include Primary Healthcare Research, Research Proposal Writing, Biomedical Epidemiology Qualitative Research Methods, plus more.
+Study two core subjects, and tailor your course to suit your interests by choosing four electives from JCU’s wide range of research-based subjects.
+Options include Research Methodologies for Health Professionals, Epidemiology, Biostatistics, Qualitative Research Methods for Public Health Practitioners, and more

 Consult the handbook for more information.

 JCU Graduate Diploma of Research Methods [Tropical Health and Medicine] graduates have the skills to succeed in a higher degree by research.

 Graduates pursue MPhil or PhD programs in the field of Tropical Health and Medicine and go on to lead successful research careers.
 You will also have the skills to undertake minor research projects in your workplace.